solid/data-interoperability-panel/resource-metadata/hypothesis.md

 A given resource MAY Link to metadata on a different server under a different authority, per the configuration of the Solid server on which the resource resides.

-Metadata resources that reside on a Solid server MUST adhere to the same interaction model used by standard Solid resources, except where specified in the [definition](#reserved-metadata-types) of the metadata type.
+Metadata resources that reside on a Solid server MUST adhere to the same interaction model used by other standard Solid resources, except where specified in the [definition](#reserved-metadata-types) of the metadata type.

 A metadata resource MUST be deleted by the Solid server when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.